kh4n9373/STOCK-PRICE-PREDICTION/README.md

 localhost: #num
 ~~~

-The value num is the value you chose for the port else it would be 5000, in the above example, that value is 1234, which means we have to type:
+The value num is the value you chose for the port.
+If you havent filled it yet, so it should be 5000, in the above example, that value is 1234, which means we have to type:

 ![image](https://github.com/ktuanPT373/STOCK-PRICE-PREDICTION/assets/112315454/4c1908c5-c362-4b72-b9f4-53704e5538f8)